platehub/platehub.github.io/docs/templating-reference/filters.md

 #### Logical operators, and/or

 You can pass more than three arguments to the where filter, to use multiple rules to compare in the selection.
-Every third argument is the operator and is optional.
+Every third argument is the comparison operator and is optional.
 E.g. passing
 `"published_at", 'March 25 2018', "title", "Only this title"`
 returns the same result as
 `"published_at", 'March 25 2018', "==", "title", "Only this title", "=="`.